SeeLook/nootka/CONTRIBUTING.md

   - **interesting use cases**

-  - **video tutorials in different native laguages**
+  - **video tutorials in different native languages**

   - **more helping articles**
-    If you know already something what was dificult in Nootka at the beginning - write about it or just give us a hint.
+    If you know already something what was difficult in Nootka at the beginning - write about it or just give us the hint.